Ada-Developers-Academy/daily-curriculum/topic_resources/csv_database.md

 end
 ```

-The `.read` method requires one arguement, the filename, and allows for additional options. `.read` first opens the CSV file, then reads the contents of it into a new `Array`.
+The `.read` method requires one argument, the filename, and allows for additional options. `.read` first opens the CSV file, then reads the contents of it into a new `Array`.
 Each row of CSV data is translated into an array as well.

 ```
 # ada_peeps.csv